 If you’re particularly worried that the hardness of raw carrots, even if you’ve finely cut them up, could prove problematic to your pooch, just opt for cooked carrots.

 When carrots are cooked, they lose none of their vitality and nutritional value, so you’re not sacrificing any of the good stuff for your dog through doing this, and might well help them enjoy them more.

-In the worst case scenario, the fibre found in carrot peels, if your dog has been overindulging, might contribute to a touch of constipation or tummy upset.
+In the worst-case scenario, the fiber found in carrot peels, if your dog has been overindulging, might contribute to a touch of constipation or tummy upset.